Pharmacy Provider Frequently Asked Questions

 Answer: The North Carolina Department of Health and Human Services has awarded the contract to Prime Therapeutics, formerly known as Magellan Medicaid Administration, LLC, to implement the new Pharmacy Benefits Administrator (PBA) solution.

-Answer: NC Medicaid is transitioning the administration of the Fee-for-Service (FFS) pharmacy benefit from the current system (NCTracks) to a new Pharmacy Benefit Administrator (PBA) administered by Prime Therapeutics LLC.
-The new FFS PBA will launch on May 2, 2026.
-This change only affects FFS Medicaid beneficiaries; the managed care plans are not impacted by the new PBA and will continue to operate as they do today.
+Answer: NC Medicaid is transitioning the administration of the NC Medicaid Direct (fee-for-service) pharmacy benefit from the current system (NCTracks) to a new Pharmacy Benefit Administrator (PBA) administered by Prime Therapeutics LLC.
+The PBA will launch on May 2, 2026.

 They will manage the Medicaid Drug Rebate Program (MDRP), oversee the Preferred Drug List (PDL) and provide drug utilization management.
 Additionally, Prime will develop State-approved clinical criteria for select drugs and conduct prospective and retrospective Drug Utilization Reviews (DUR).
 Other key responsibilities include pharmacy help desk support, member services help desk support and pharmacy reporting.

-This page was last modified on 01/02/2026
+This page was last modified on 01/08/2026